 It’s a familiar paradox: When we screen more people more often for cancer, we don’t just help by finding life-threatening cancers sooner; we also hurt by giving some people with pre-cancers or low-risk cancers overly aggressive treatments.

 When it comes to breast cancer, things are even more complicated.
 Doctors can screen for cancer.
 They can also screen for mutations in BRCA genes that put some women at much higher risk.
-(Women with a BRCA1 mutation have roughly a 60 percent chance of developing breast or ovarian cancer by age 70.)
+(Women with a BRCA1 mutation have roughly a 60 percent chance of by age 70.)

 Some women who have cancer in one breast and are eligible for a lumpectomy followed by radiation opt instead to have both breasts removed in a double mastectomy.
 Some who test positive for the BRCA gene mutation choose to have healthy breasts and ovaries removed, like star Angelina Jolie did last year.